 - Medical and Dental Professionals program.

 - Cash-out refinances.

 - Renovation mortgages.

-- Construction-to-permanent loans.
+- Construction-to-permanent loans (newly built manufactured homes that are being attached to a

+permanent foundation system in connection with the purchase transaction are considered a purchase

+transaction, not a construction-to-permanent purchase transaction).

 - Non-occupant co-members.

 - Non-traditional credit.

 - Second homes.

 - Investment properties.

 - Condominiums and co-ops.